This is why the use of a mix 43 for HF applications is almost always a mistake.

 Always remember this general guideline.
 Less wire length (if winding impedance is sufficient) results in better transformer bandwidth.
 The best designs place maximum conductor length INSIDE the magnetic core window, and minimum conductor length OUTSIDE the core window.

-At higher power levels, it is necessary to move to lower loss tangent and higher curie temperature materials like 52, 61, or (in extreme cases) 43 materials.
+At higher power levels, it is necessary to move to lower loss tangent and higher curie temperature materials like 52, 61, or in some cases 77 materials.
 Even a fraction of a dB loss produces significant heating in small cores when power level is in the kilowatt range.
 The loss DIFFERENCE in non-resonant applications between lower and high permeability ferrite cores isn't significantly different, but heating can be much less!

 We often assume heat means a core is very lossy or is "saturating", but this often isn't true.
 We must consider the power level, duty cycle, and ability of the core to dissipate heat and look at the full picture.